 The Problems with Consuming Travel this Way

-Like with buying too many shoes, if we’re constantly wandering, it’s because we’re trying to avoid or hide from something within us.
-Although this must be dealt with at the root of the issue (within each of us), for this article I want to keep unraveling the external effects of our current travel tendencies.
+Like with buying too many shoes, if we’re constantly wandering it’s often because we’re trying to avoid or hide from something within us.
+Although this should be dealt with at the root of the issue (within each of us), for this article I want to keep unraveling the external effects of our current travel tendencies.

 In case you haven’t received the memo, flights are BY FAR the worst thing you can do to damage the environment.
 Even a flight from London to New York uses more energy than an average family does to heat their home in the UK for a year.
 The impact is huge and growing massively.

 Tourism in a world of such disequality is a bit of an awkward thing.
 We are exchanging as though it’s fair, but there is nothing fair about it.
-We buy, sell and trade goods and services, yet the value they have for a poor man from a small village in the remote Pamir highway will no doubt be quite different than they will be for me.
+We buy, sell, and trade goods and services, yet the value they have for a poor man from a small village in the remote Pamir highway will no doubt be quite different than it will be for me.